RayStormz2015/Minimalistic-ToDo/README.md

 You can go to this site:
 https://raystormz2015.github.io/To-do-List/

-IMPORTANT: The web version is not touch-friendly for some browsers

 Notes:

 Creating a desktop shortcut for the application is recommended, as not creating one means you will have to download the application from the installer again to run it.